Top 5 Ways to Improve Your Cat’s Holistic Health

 Plants like catnip and lavender can be calming and can make a great now-and-then addition to your cat’s playtime or supplement routine.
 You can easily grow many of these grasses and plants yourself year-round, which also ensures that there are no pesticides or other toxic substances on them.

-many plants are not safe and can be poisonous, inducing common ones such as azaleas, daisies, mums, and daffodils.
-Therefore, it’s important to do your research before exposing your cat to a new plant of any kind.
+Though cat grass and certain plants can be beneficial for your pet, many plants are not safe and can be poisonous, including common ones such as azaleas, daisies, mums, and daffodils.
+Therefore, it’s important to do your research before exposing your cat to any new plant.

 #3 Switch to a Natural Cat Litter

 Many cat litter brands on the market tend to pollute the earth while also being unhealthy for your pet.
-The dust that comes from the silica and clay-based litter has been suggested to cause
+Dust from silica- and clay-based litter has been suggested to cause airway irritation in some cats, potentially leading to respiratory issues and other health problems.

-while helping your cat by using natural litter made out of plant-based materials such as wood, corn, or wheat.
+Dust-free alternatives can be healthier for your cat and for other inhabitants in the home.
+Even better, you can avoid creating additional non-biodegradable waste while helping your cat by using natural litter made from plant-based materials like wood, corn, cassava, pea husks, soy, or wheat.
 That way, you will be protecting your companion from ailments while contributing to eco-friendly practices.

 Are you worried your cat may protest a change in their litter?
 No worries.
 Your Neighborhood Pet Shop can offer up some advice on how to best transition them from their old litter to a new one.
-And if it doesn’t work out, many brands guarantee their litters.
+And if it doesn’t work out, many brands offer a guarantee on their litters.
 So why not give it a shot?

 #4 Create a Prosperous Environment